|Conflict||Dance of the Dragons|

 Criston marched out of Harrenhal with 3,600 men - having lost about 400 due to enemy raids, disease, and desertion.
-They traveled south along the western shore of the Gods Eye lake, but the river lords practiced scorched earth tactics, burning their forests and villages.
-They used guerrilla warfare against the greens, and by the day more of Criston's host deserted or joined the blacks.
+They traveled south along the western shore of the Gods Eye lake, but their riverlord enemies practiced scorched earth tactics, burning their own forests and villages.
+The blacks used guerrilla warfare against the greens, and by the day more of Criston's host deserted or joined the blacks.
 On one occasion the greens came across a grisly display of feasting corpses, the bodies of men who had fallen at the Fishfeed.
-Later at the village of Crossed Elms, Criston's forces were attacked by men disguised as corpses, losing twelve men before realizing the ruse.
+Later at the village of Crossed Elms, Criston's forces were attacked by blacks disguised as corpses, losing twelve men before realizing Black Trombo's ruse.

 While heading toward the Blackwater Rush, Ser Criston Cole led his weakened greens into an ambush at a stony ridge south of the Gods Eye.
 The greens were outnumbered two to one by the forces of the riverlands and the north.